Data Strategy & Applied Economics

 Time to Churn

-View full Carrier Segmentation analysis in Power BI →
+View full Patient Acquisition Analysis in Power BI →

 Nobody asked us to find this.
-It surfaced because an economist was inside the data — someone trained to look for causal structure, not just correlation.
-Someone who asks “why is this happening?” instead of “what does the chart say?”
+It surfaced because an economist was inside the data looking for causal structure and correlation.

-A dashboard would have shown carrier attrition at 3.1%.
-It took an economist to see that the real number was 5.8%, masked by new servicer onboarding — and that the carriers leaving were the ones worth the most.
+A dashboard would have shown total patient attrition at 17%.
+It took an economist to see that the real number was 27.4%, masked by patients who enroll in northern states but winter in southern ones — and that the patients leaving were the ones worth the most.

 That's the difference between a reporting tool and a thinking partner.
 You get both.